kubedb/docs/docs/setup/monitoring/coreos.md

   - kubedb-operator-apiserver-cert
 ```

 >Warning: Updating Prometheus crd specification will cause restart of your Prometheus server.
-If you don't use a persistent volume for Prometheus storage, you will lost your previously scrapped data.
+If you don't use a persistent volume for Prometheus storage, you will lost your previously scraped data.

 ### Deploy New Prometheus Server